KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 % ================================================

-As explained in section [??](#sec:randoms), an estimate of the randoms contribution to the PET sinogram can be obtained, e.g. with the delayed window technique.
-Similarly, various methods exist to estimate the scatter contribution in SPECT (section [??](#sec:spectscatcor)) and PET (section [??](#sec:petscatcor)).
+As explained in section [](#sec:randoms), an estimate of the randoms contribution to the PET sinogram can be obtained, e.g. with the delayed window technique.
+Similarly, various methods exist to estimate the scatter contribution in SPECT (section [](#sec:spectscatcor)) and PET (section [](#sec:petscatcor)).
 If an estimate of such an additive contribution to the sinogram is available, it can be incorporated in the ML-EM algorithm.
-The forward acquisition model of ([72](#jn:mlproj)) is then extended as
+The forward acquisition model of [](#eq:mlproj) is then extended as

 ```{math}
 :label: jn:mlprojscat